trelleborg-marine-systems-uk/angular-code-test/README.md

 #### 7. Weather view component:

-For this, you will need to make use of the provided WeatherService in order to make API calls.

-You will need to create a component, call it 'WeatherViewComponent'.
+To start this task, you will need to create a new component, call it 'WeatherViewComponent'.
+You have the freedom to style this component however you want, the 'ngx-bootstrap' library is included if you're familiar with Bootstrap (v4).

+(You will also need to add a route to navigate to this new component in 'HomeComponent', as well as in the app-routing.module.ts file.)

-The objective here is to create a reactive form, which takes a city name as an input, that must have some input validation, and calls the Open Weather API to retrieve the latest weather information found for that city.
+The objective here is to create a component that will allow a user to input a city name, get its current weather information and display it.
+You will need to make use of a reactive form, which contains a single input field to get the city name.
+This form must have some validation to check that the user input is valid.
-If the user enters an invalid input (according to your validation rules), then UI must display the violation
+If the user enters an invalid input (according to your validation rules), then the UI must display the violation(s).

+Once a valid user input has been gathered, you will need to send it to the Open Weather API to get the current weather information.
+(you can use the 'WeatherService' located in 'src/app/shared/services'),

 The data that is retrieved from the API should be displayed in a suitable format (whether as a list group, table, separate component etc. is up to you).
+The minimum data to display to the user would be the city name, and current temperature (although showing all the data returned would be preferable, see the 'City' model, located in 'src/app/shared/models').

 The component you create should also output to the user whether there was an error whilst retrieving information from the API.

 #### Once these task are completed either provide a link to the GIT repo, or zip the project and email